Chica and Jo Chica and Jo

 Initial test run tips and observations with the xTool

-Now that the xTool was all set up, and I used some scrap wood material do my initial testing.
+Now that the xTool was all set up, and I used some scrap wood material do some test cuts.
 I went into xTool Creative Space, told it I had 3mm pine, told it to cut a rectangle, and ... wow!
-This thing has a LOT more power than I'm used to on the smaller laser I had used before.
+This thing has a LOT more power and is a huge improvement over the smaller laser I had used before.

 xTool D1 Pro laser cutter and engraver tool review